koelslaw/documentation/topics/dns/README.md

   ```
   sudo yum install dnsmasq
   ```
-- Configure the dnsmasq config files so dnsmaq will answer dns queries.
+- Configure the dnsmasq config files so dnsmasq will answer DNS queries.
   ```
   sudo vi /etc/dnsmasq.conf
   ```
 - Add the following lines to the end of the config file.
-This binds it to the localhost and also its own static ip.
+This binds it to the localhost and also its static IP.
 It also disables DHCP as the switch is already handling any DHCP we need.
   ```
   listen-address=127.0.0.1
   listen-address=10.[state].10.20